ghdl/ghdl/doc/references/CodingStyle.rst

 We try to follow the 'GNU Coding Standards' when possible: comments before declarations, two spaces at end of sentences, finish sentences with a dot.
-But: 3 spaces for indentation.
+But: 2 spaces for indentation in code blocks.

 No trailing spaces, no TAB (HT).